rayaman/multi/README.md

 	_require(path)
 end
-require("multi.*") -- now I can use that lovely * symbol to require everything test=multi:newThreadedProcess("main") -- you can thread processors and all Actors see note for a list of actors you can thread! test2=multi:newThreadedProcess("main2") count=0
+require("multi.*") -- now I can use that lovely * symbol to require everything -- Pointless I know I...
+Don't look at me like that :P test=multi:newThreadedProcess("main") -- you can thread processors and all Actors see note for a list of actors you can thread! test2=multi:newThreadedProcess("main2") count=0